jbuckow/flaschenpost/orienteering/Readme.md

 ## The Orienteering Problem
-The Mixed Integer Programming (MIP) model for the Orienteering Problem (Group 1, Case 1) is implemented in Julia.
+The Mixed Integer Programming (MIP) model for the Orienteering Problem (Group 1, Case 1) is implemented in Julia and using Gurobi.
 Three test instances are provided in the *instances/* directory.

 ## Problem Description